nkozdemir/ENS492-SUverse/README.md

 # SUverse - ENS492 Course Graduation Project

-The project "Sabancı Universe (SUVerse)" addresses the communication and collaboration challenges within the Sabancı University community by creating a tailored online social platform exclusively for university members.
+The project "Sabancı Universe (SUverse)" addresses the communication and collaboration challenges within the Sabancı University community by creating a tailored online social platform exclusively for university members.

 ## Authors